 The all.css file is compiled by entering then exiting the cart designer, we call this “refreshing the theme”.
-This means that any changes that are made to the files directly WILL NOT be seen on the site without refreshing the theme.
+This means that any changes made to the files directly WILL NOT be seen on the site without refreshing the theme.
 Any changes made in the cache folder directly WILL BE OVERWRITTEN the next time the theme is refreshed.

 - skin.css (second-lowest priority) - Location: /content/skins/SKINNAME/styles - The base style for the theme, should not be changed by average users.
 Changes here will eliminate the ability to “go back” to original theme

 - custom.css (HIGHEST priority) - Location: /content/skins/_custom/skin/styles **(note this is in the SKIN folder NOT the CSS folder) - Intended to be the file where experienced developers make direct changes.
-The IS an “Advanced Tools” option in cart designer to make changes however most developers would use FTP.
+The IS is an “Advanced Tools” option in cart designer to make changes, however most developers would use FTP.
 The highest priority, therefore, the last file added to all.css, identical styles referenced here supersede all others

 - If you are making changes to the custom.css file directly you MUST refresh the theme to see your changes